-Introducing Intewa, manufacturer of the Purain hydraulic jump filter.
-This hydraulic jump technology cleans itself automatically during a heavy storm.
+Introducing Intewa, manufacturer of the Purain hydraulic jump rainwater filter.
+This hydraulic jump technology is a vast improvement over the vortex filter design.
+It cleans itself automatically during a heavy storm.
 The design inspiration comes from nature: you see it in streams.
 As water flows over large rocks, a swirling eddy forms at the base.
 The stones are washed clean by the hydraulic force.

 During lighter rainfall, the filter is 100% efficient.
-This is very different from other designs, where the first (only?) rain washes away.
+This is very different from cascading and vortex filter designs, where the first (only?) rain washes away.

 See the chart below for sizes and recommended flow rates: